Indonesia finds body parts, debris, detects emergency signal of crashed jet | Business

 Indonesia finds body parts, debris, detects emergency signal of crashed jet

 The crash is the first major airline incident in Indonesia since the crash of a Lion Air Boeing 737 Max in 2018 that killed all 189 passengers and crew.
-That plane also crashed into the Java Sea soon after takeoff from Soekarno-Hatta airport.
+That plane also plunged into the Java Sea soon after takeoff from Soekarno-Hatta International Airport.
 "We have detected signals in two points.
-This could be the black box - we will investigate," Bagus Puruhito, chief of Indonesia's search and rescue agency, told reporters aboard a military ship.
+This could be the black box," Bagus Puruhito, chief of Indonesia's search and rescue agency, told reporters aboard a military ship.

-Indonesian Navy official Wahyudin Arif told iNEWS that they have found suspected pieces of the plane fuselage of about one metre (three feet) in length, part of a tyre and human body parts.
+Indonesian Navy official Wahyudin Arif told iNEWS they had found suspected pieces of the plane fuselage of about one metre (three feet) in length, part of a tyre and human body parts.
 Media reports said body parts had been taken to a police hospital for identification.

-Search teams and fishermen earlier retrieved other debris and a section of an emergency chute believed to come from the jet in the seas off Jakarta.
+Flight SJ 182 had 12 crew and 50 passengers on board, all Indonesians and including seven children and three babies.
 "I am optimistic we will find (the plane) soon," Henri Alfiandi, an assistant to the chief of staff of the Indonesian Air Force, told a news briefing.

-Muhammad Yassin, director of the POLAIR marine police, told local media the search is focussing on the outer ring of the Laki and Lancang islands off the Jakarta coast.
+President Joko Widodo, speaking at the palace in Bogor, expressed "deep condolences" over the disaster and urged the public to pray the missing people could be found.
+The search is focussing on the outer ring of the Laki and Lancang islands off the Jakarta coast.
 The sea in this area is about 20 to 23 metres (65-75 feet) deep.
-A diver involved in the search and rescue operation told Kompas TV his team had an underwater metal detector and a pinger locator to pick up signals for the plane's two black boxes.

-The Indonesian meteorological agency warned of a risk of heavy rain and strong winds that could hamper the search and rescue efforts.
+"WE FEEL POWERLESS" With a massive search and rescue mission underway, there were no immediate clues on what may have caused the jet's sudden descent.
+Safety experts stress most air accidents are caused by a cocktail of factors that can take months to establish.

+Tracking service Flightradar24 said the aircraft took off at 2:36 p.m. local time (0736 GMT) and climbed to reach 10,900 feet within four minutes.
+It then began a steep descent and stopped transmitting data 21 seconds later.
+A transport ministry spokeswoman said air traffic control had asked the pilot why the plane was heading northwest instead of on its expected flight path just seconds before it disappeared.

+The pilots had decades of experience between them with the flight captain reported to be a former air force pilot and his co-pilot had been at Sriwijaya Air since 2013, according to his Linkedin profile.
 The Sriwijaya Air plane was a nearly 27-year-old Boeing 737-500, much older than Boeing's problem-plagued 737 MAX model.
-Older 737 models are widely flown and do not have the system implicated in the MAX safety crisis.
+Older 737 models are widely flown and do not have the stall-prevention system implicated in the MAX safety crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)